ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 vim -r login.php.swp
 ```

-Inspecting of this file is giving two different information for us.
+Inspectation of this file is gives us two different information for us.

 #### First one: